DanielChang98/nextjs-blog/posts/suggest-ideas.md

 # | Why
 ### 1. High Server Load
-When each user accesses the page, they will send a request to the server.
+When each user accesses the page, they will send requests to the server.
 High request per second equates to high load.
-If the server cannot accomodate the request, the users will experience slow website loading.
+If the server cannot accomodate the requests, the users will experience slow website loading.

 When the processing power is at its maximum, bottleneck occurs, causing the website to crash.